zenywallet/caprese/README.md

 ### Quick Trial
 #### Install Dependencies
 I heard you like Ubuntu, so I will explain for it.
+The following are required to install [Nim](https://nim-lang.org/).

-    sudo apt install build-essential git curl
+    sudo apt install build-essential curl

+Do you have git installed?

+    sudo apt install git

+you also require the following installation to build the SSL libraries, *golang* is required to build *BoringSSL*.
+The version of *golang* installed by the Ubuntu package tool might be old, so you might want to download and install the latest version from [The Go Programming Language](https://go.dev/), you can choose either.

+    sudo apt install autoconf libtool cmake pkg-config golang

 #### Install Nim
     curl https://nim-lang.org/choosenim/init.sh -sSf | sh